-More and more Brits are making the move to emigrate to Portugal.
+More and more Brits are emigrating to Portugal each year.
 A large community of expats and retirees have moved over to the country to enjoy the warm weather, relaxed lifestyle and more affordable way of living.

-That’s why we’ve created this guide on how to make emigrating to Portugal as smooth a transition as can be.
+That’s why we’ve created this guide on how to make moving to Portugal as smooth a transition as can be.

 Do I need a visa to move to Portugal?

 To apply for a Portuguese residency visa, you will need to provide proof that you are employed or own your own business in Portugal.
-Alternatively, if you’ve retired to Portugal, you simply need to present evidence that you have sufficient funds to support yourself.
+Alternatively, if you are retired and wish to emigrate to Portugal, you simply need to present evidence that you have sufficient funds to support yourself.

 Do I have to pay tax on income or on transferring my overseas pension to Portugal?